 Food for thought

 If you are now considering a device and are about to begin your search, first know and understand what you need from the equipment.
 Read about the different features that come with each device and see which fits your way of life best.

 An extremely important point to consider is the range on a device.
 You don’t have to spend a lot to get good coverage these days.
 So check this out as the first point of call.

 - Voice Activation

-This is personal preference, but I like being able to keep both hands on the bars so voice prompts work well.
+This is a personal preference.
+I like being able to keep both hands on the bars so voice prompts work well.

 - Multiple Connections

-If this is something you are interested in, check the device you’re looking at is able to do it, as this feature isn’t a given.
-Being able to network as a large group is amazing, but all systems have limits so make sure your device is compatible with your friends before purchasing.
+If this is something you are interested in.
+Check the device you’re looking at is able to do it, as this feature isn’t a given.
+Being able to network with a large group is amazing.
+But all systems have limits so make sure your device is compatible with your friends before purchasing.

 - Music Sharing

-Pretty much all systems allow you to access your music these days, but a great added extra if you ride with a group is music sharing.
+Pretty much all systems allow you to access your music these days.
+A great added extra if you ride with a group is music sharing.
 Meaning you can share your music with buddies while on the road, which some people might like the sound of!